Volume 13 - Articles-1402 MEJDS (2023) 13: 158 | Back to browse issues page

 XML Persian Abstract Print

 Background & Objectives: Special learning disorder is one of the most common childhood neurodevelopmental disorders that has severely affected the lives of many children around the world.
-Therefore, many researches have been conducted on the etiology and treatment of this phenomenon.
-A problem especially related to learning disorder from an anthropological perspective is the ability to learn and the need of students to acquire the ability to learn with the aim of learning, which is called self-perception.
-Several studies have also shown that the self-perception score of students with learning disabilities is lower than the normal group.
+A problem primarily related to learning disorders from an anthropological perspective is the ability to learn, and the need of students to acquire the ability to learn with the aim of learning is called self–perception.
+Several studies have also shown that the self–perception score of students with learning disabilities is lower than the normal group.
 Several therapeutic and educational techniques have been investigated to improve the symptoms and problems of students with special learning disabilities.
-Since learning disorders often lead to changes in neurological and cognitive processes, one of these interventions based on the neurological principles of learning and education is brain-centered learning.
-But what is evident is that the above intervention has not been used in the self-perception of students with special learning disorders.
-According to the aforementioned issue, the present study aims to determine the effectiveness of brain-based learning training on improving the self-perception of students with disabilities.
-Special learning was done.
+Brain–based learning is one of these interventions based on the neurological principles of learning and education.
+So, the present study aims to determine the effectiveness of brain–based learning training in improving the self–perception of students with disabilities.

-Methods: This research was a quasi-experimental type with a pre-test-post-test design with an experimental group and a control group.
-The statistical population of the research included 5800 male students with learning disabilities in the elementary schools of Rasht in the academic year of 1401-1402, and 30 of them were determined by available sampling method and after meeting the inclusion criteria. in two groups of 15 people, experimental and control.
-The tools used in this research were the intelligence questionnaire of Wechsler (2003), learning problems questionnaires of Colorado Willcutt et al (2011) and Harter's Self-perception (1985).
-The brain-based learning training package was implemented during 8 sessions of 60 minutes only for the experimental group.
-The analysis of the obtained data was done by SPSS26 software at two levels of descriptive statistics (mean and standard deviation) and inferential (univariate covariance analysis).
+Methods: This quasi–experimental research employed a pretest–posttest design with a control group.
+The statistical population of the study included 5800 male students with learning disabilities in the elementary schools of Rasht City in the academic year 2022–2023.
+Of them, 30 were selected by available sampling after meeting the inclusion criteria.
+They were assigned to two groups of 15 students: experimental and control.
+The tools used in this research were the Colorado Learning Difficulties Questionnaire (CLDQ) (Willcutt et al., 2011) and the Self–perception Profile for Children (Harter, 1985).
+The brain–based learning training package (Caine et al., 2005) was implemented during 8 sessions of 60 minutes only for the experimental group.
+The data analysis was done at two levels: descriptive statistics (mean and standard deviation) and inferential (univariate analysis of covariance).
+The level of significance in statistical tests was considered to be 0.05.

 Type of Study: Original Research Article | Subject: Psychology